aws-samples/amazon-rds-proxy-multitenant-load-test/README.md

    These are required to allow CloudFormation to create a Role to allow access to resources needed by the stack and name the resources in a dynamic way.
 1. Click *Create Stack*
 1. Wait for the CloudFormation stack to launch.
+This will take around 30 minutes.
 Completion is indicated when the "Stack status" is "*CREATE_COMPLETE*".
    * You can monitor the stack creation progress in the "Events" tab.
 1. Note the *EC2SQLServerEip* and *RDSSQLEndpoint* displayed in the *Outputs* tab of the main stack.
 This can be used to access the EC2 host and RDS instance.

+If you are familiar with Locust, you can also modify the Locust file as written in the CloudFormation template.
+For more information, please refer to [here](https://docs.locust.io/en/stable/writing-a-locustfile.html) for how to write a Locustfile.

 ## Local Development
 See [Local Development](docs/LOCAL_DEVELOPMENT.md) guide to get a copy of the project up and running on your local machine for development and testing purposes.